chhhloeeee/HulerLoan-frontend/README.md

-# LoanSystem
+# HulerLoan-frontend

-LoanSystem is the frontend NextJs app for HulerLoan
+HulerLoan-frontend is the frontend NextJs app for HulerLoan

 ## Getting started